Estimated reading time: 5 minutes

-Most organizations understand the importance of screening job candidates before deciding to bring them on-board.
+Most organizations understand the importance of screening job candidates before hiring them.

-So why not ask people probing questions when they decide to leave the organization?
+We are often frustrated when a good employee just up and quits.
+So why should we ask people probing questions when they decide to leave the organization?

-Use the exit interview to take care of any housekeeping.
+Use the exit interview to take care of any housekeeping issues.

 Explain the intent – to improve how talent is managed.